Nagendra1997/dummypy/README.md

-## Step 3 - Firewall
+## Step 7 - Firewall

-## Step 4 - Group Management
+## Step 8 - Group Management

+## On-Premise vs Cloud offering
+You can't go wrong with either model.
+While our Cloud service let you start immediately without installing anything, the on-premise model offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.
+The pricing is same, however on-premise model can work out more cost effective as there are no charges other than per active user charges.
+On other hand, you pay for bandwidth and storage charges in our cloud offering.

+If you do not wish to host mesibo on your own server/infratructure you are free to use the cloud offering by Mesibo.

 ## Deploying with a cloud service provider
 On demand instance of Mesibo can be easily created on the cloud providers such as [AWS](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/), [ Azure](https://azure.microsoft.com/en-us/services/container-instances/), [Google Cloud](https://cloud.google.com/run/docs/deploying),etc

 ## Loading modules and configuration scripts

-You can use the Mesibo C/C++ shared library module to troubleshoot your on-premise deployment.
+You can use the [Mesibo C/C++ shared library](https://github.com/mesibo/libmesibo) module to troubleshoot your on-premise deployment.

 ```
 $ curl -fsSL https://raw.githubusercontent.com/mesibo/libmesibo/master/install.sh